unmojang/FjordLauncher/README.md

 # <img src="./program_info/org.unmojang.FjordLauncher.svg" alt="Fjord Launcher logo" width="96"/> Fjord Launcher

-> [!WARNING]
-> Fjord Launcher is currently under development and is not yet in an easy-to-use state.

 Fjord Launcher is a **fork** of [Prism Launcher](https://github.com/PrismLauncher/PrismLauncher).
 It was based on [PollyMC](https://github.com/fn2006/PollyMC), which is now unmaintained.
 It is **not** endorsed by or affiliated with Prism Launcher or PollyMC.

 ## Advantages of this fork over Prism Launcher